County Clerk Recorder

 - Govt Code 27388.1 (a) (1) - documents not related to real property.

 - Govt Code 27388.1 (a) (1) - document is "expressly exempt from payment of recording fees."

-Failure to declare an exemption will result in the imposition of the $75 Building Homes and Jobs Act fee.
+Failure to declare an exemption before the document is submitted for recording will result in the imposition of the $75 Building Homes and Jobs Act fee.
 Fees collected are deposited to the state and may not be available for refund.